Temecula Valley

 Ken Smith

 Entrepreneur Ken Smith has called Temecula home for more than 30 years and in that time he has grown his cornerstone business Southwest Traders into a wildly successful distribution company, in addition to helming other successful companies in the region.
 A steadfast and driven maverick, he began his enterprise with one van and a whole lot of gumption.
-Since founding Southwest Traders, Smith has made several business investments within Temecula Valley including the purchase of Galway Downs event and equestrian center, Galway Spirits, Indian Oaks Campground, Danza Del Sol Winery, Masia de la Vinya Winery, and he is a majority owner of the prestigious Cross Creek Golf Club.
-Ken is also the recipient of the distinguished Ernst & Young Entrepreneur of the Year award.“I’m inspired by facilitating people in celebrating life,” Smith said.
+Since founding Southwest Traders, Smith has made several business investments within Temecula Valley including the purchase of Galway Downs event and equestrian center, Native Falls Campground, Danza Del Sol Winery, Masia de la Vinya Winery, and he is a majority owner of the prestigious Cross Creek Golf Club.
+Ken is also the recipient of the distinguished Ernst & Young Entrepreneur of the Year award and Welty Award (2024).“I’m inspired by facilitating people in celebrating life,” Smith said.
 “My experiences and involvement in the Temecula Valley make it clear that there is an amazing amount of positive energy in this gem we call home.”

 Leah Di Bernardo